Best electric bikes for commuting: Get a boost on your ride to work

 Why is an electric bike good for commuting?

 An electric bike can make your commute a lot more comfortable.
 It can make stops and starts a lot easier, provide assistance on uphills and increase your overall average speed, while lowering the effort you need to put in, so you should arrive less hot and tired than on a non-electric bike.
-You may feel more comfortable riding a longer distance too.
+You may feel more comfortable riding a longer distance, too.

-It's also likely to be a lot more enjoyable than a ride on public transport and you can choose your own time to travel, while you're less prone to delays due to congestion than in a motor vehicle.
+It's also likely to be a lot more enjoyable than a ride on public transport, and you can choose your own time to travel, while you're less prone to delays due to congestion than in a motor vehicle.

 Many towns and cities now have dedicated cycling routes, so you may not need to compete with motorised traffic and might be able to skip queues and even get a jump at traffic lights due to cyclist priority signalling.
 There are also often quietway routes for cyclists that bypass main roads, take you away from traffic and may route you around bottlenecks.

 On the flip side, most electric bikes are quite heavy, so moving them around at the beginning and end of a ride will be harder work than with a non-powered bike.
-If your commute involves public transport it will be harder to get your electric bike on and off than with a non-powered bike and you may not be able to take a non-folding bike at peak times.
+If your commute involves public transport, it will be harder to get your electric bike on and off than with a non-powered bike and you may not be able to take a non-folding bike at peak times.
 The best folding electric bikes will help here.

 You also need to make sure that you can keep your electric bike charged up so you don't run out of juice halfway home in the rain (although electric bikes are designed so that you can pedal them without assistance).
-That means having a handy power outlet close by where you park your bike, either at home or at work, or an e-bike with a removeable battery.
+That means having a handy power outlet close by where you park your bike, either at home or at work, or an e-bike with a removable battery.
 You might need a second charger at work too.

 What material should my frame be made of?